 For thousands of years, humans have harnessed the power of microbes to make products such as bread, cheese, beer and wine.
 In the early 20th century scientists discovered how to use mold to produce antibiotics.
 It has only been in the past few decades, with the advent of DNA-based technologies, that our understanding of the vast diversity of microbial capabilities has exploded.

 "If there is a chemical you want to break down, there is probably a microbe that can do it.
-If there is a compound you wish to synthesize, a microbe can probably help," says the report, entitled Microbe-Powered Jobs: How Microbiologists Can Help Build the Bioeconomy.
+If there is a compound you wish to synthesize, a microbe can probably help," says the report, titled Microbe-Powered Jobs: How Microbiologists Can Help Build the Bioeconomy.
 The report provides a litany of examples of potential biological products including bioenergy, biofuels, environmentally friendly industrial chemicals and bioenzymes (the production of which already fuels a nearly $4 billion market).

 To take full advantage of the potential the bioeconomy offers, academia needs to re-think and take a broader approach to teaching microbiology at the undergraduate level.
 According to the report, the future growth of a microbial-based industry sector depends on 2 crucial elements: expansion of the fundamental understanding of microbiology and translation of that understanding into viable products.